Skip to content

 ORG_SHORT_NAME: Short org name

-PROJECTS_AUTO_CREATE: false
+PROJECTS_AUTO_CREATE: true

 PROJECTS_ENABLED: true